MicrosoftDocs/azure-docs/articles/defender-for-iot/device-builders/tutorial-create-micro-agent-module-twin.md

 For IoT solutions built in Azure, device twins play a key role in both device management and process automation.

-Defender for IoT has the ability to fully integrate with your existing IoT device management platform.
+Defender for IoT fully integrates with your existing IoT device management platform.
 Full integration, enables you to manage your device's security status, and allows you to make use of all existing device control capabilities.
 Integration is achieved by making use of the IoT Hub twin mechanism.

 Learn more about the concept of [Understand and use device twins in IoT Hub](../../iot-hub/iot-hub-devguide-device-twins.md).